leiwanglsu/geog4057/Homeworks/Assignment 7 Work with Rasters.md

 ## Part 1: Raster Basics and Properties

-### Raster Dataset Selection: (10 pnts)
+### Raster Dataset preparation: (10 pnts)

-- Choose a raster dataset of your choice (elevation, satellite imagery, etc.) in a format that ArcPy can handle, such as TIFF (.tif), Imagine Image (.img), JPEG (.jpg), or GRID.
-- Load the raster dataset into your ArcPy environment using the arcpy.Raster() function.
+- From the ../data folder in this repository, find the Ex10.zip file as the input datasets
+- Extract the zip file to a folder,for example, "c:/Documents/ex10"
+- Check the files in the ex10 folder
+- In ArcGIS Pro, create a new notebook for this exercise,
+- In the first block, Use arcpy.Walk() function to list all raster datasets in the folder.
+- Make sure the output of this code block shows correct results

 ### Basic Properties Documentation: (20 pnts)

-- Document and discuss the basic properties of the selected raster dataset.
+- Document and discuss the basic properties of the raster datasets in the ex10 folder.
   - Determine and record the number of bands in the raster dataset using the bandCount property.
   - Explore the spatial resolution, cell size, and pixel bit depth using relevant properties provided by ArcPy.
-- Note down the format of the raster dataset and other key properties like the spatial reference system and compression type if available.
+  - Print the spatial reference information of the rasters

 ## Part 2: Raster Analysis

 ### Slope Analysis: (10 pnts)

-- Apply the Slope analysis using the arcpy.sa.Slope tool on the chosen raster dataset.
+- Apply the Slope analysis using the arcpy.sa.Slope tool on the "elevation" dataset.
 - Save the output raster generated after applying the Slope analysis.
-Render the output raster in your Jupyter Notebook and discuss the changes observed in the dataset after the Slope analysis.
+- Render the output raster in your Jupyter Notebook and discuss the changes observed in the dataset after the Slope analysis.
 You may explain any topographic insights or landscape information derived from the slope analysis.

 ### Clipping Operation: (10 pnts)

-- Perform a Clipping operation on the raster dataset using the arcpy.sa.Clip tool.
+- Perform a Clipping operation on the elevation dataset using the arcpy.sa.Clip tool using the "watershed_HUC12.shp" feature class as the clip layer
 - Save and analyze the clipped raster.
-Discuss the importance and relevance of the clipped raster in relation to the original dataset.
-Explain any changes, limitations, or applications of the clipped raster.
+- Discuss the importance and relevance of the clipped raster in relation to the original dataset.

 ## Part 3: Raster Manipulation

 ### Map Algebra Operators: (10 pnts)

-- Utilize map algebra operators to perform a meaningful transformation on the raster dataset.
+- Use bands in "tm.img" as rasters to perform a raster calculator with the formula: "(band 3 - band 1) / (band 3 + band 1)"
+- Note, in the above formula, you need to create raster from the tm.img file
+- Show the result in the notebook
+- Save the data to your workspace by using .save() function of the raster
-- Apply arithmetic, bitwise, or boolean operators to create changes in the raster dataset.
-Document and explain the transformation carried out, and discuss the purpose or utility of the operation.
+- Document and explain the transformation carried out, and discuss the purpose or utility of the operation.

 ### Raster Cell Iterator: (15 pnts)